Jen Ryland Reviews

 Heartwood by Amity Gaige

 I read and enjoyed this one.
 To me, it’s even less of a mystery than God of the Woods, but like that book, it’s a story that offers a beautiful portrayal of natural world.
-There is suspense and even an amateur detective, but as a “mystery” it’s pretty non-conventional!
+It’s a slow burn, but there is suspense and even an amateur detective.
+As a “mystery” it’s pretty unconventional.

 Perfect for fans of God of the Woods and Happiness Falls.